sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/create-an-excel-services-dashboard-using-an-odata-data-feed.md

 ## Publish the dashboard
 <a name="part3"> </a>

-To publish the workbook to SharePoint Server 2013, we'll follow a two-step process.
+To publish the workbook to SharePoint Server 2013, we follow a two-step process.
 First, we make some adjustments that affect how the workbook is displayed.
 Then, we publish the workbook to a SharePoint library.

 We begin by making adjustments to the workbook.
 By default, our example dashboard displays gridlines on the worksheet that contains our dashboard.
 In addition, by default, the worksheet is called Sheet1.
-We can make some minor adjustments that will improve how the dashboard will be displayed.
+We can make some minor adjustments that improve how the dashboard is displayed.

  **To make minor display improvements to the workbook**